-18.2.6 A means for displaying relevant diagnostic images must be available in the theatre.
+Point Requirements Guidance notes Documents 17.2.1 A means of displaying relevant diagnostic images must be available in the surgical area.
 A laptop, mobile X-ray viewer, digital display screen or hard copy showing real size images would be acceptable.
-18.2.7 A separate area for the preparation of patients must be provided.
-This does not mean that a practice has to have a separate room used exclusively for preparation purposes.
-The preparation area may be situated in a room that has another function; it cannot, however, be in the operating theatre.
-18.2.8 Sterile gowns and a range of sizes of sterile gloves must be available and used where appropriate.
+17.2.2 Sterile gowns and a range of sizes of sterile gloves must be available and used where appropriate.
 Maintenance of asepsis would normally require surgical gloves to be worn.
 'Where appropriate' means during major surgical procedures and when entering a body cavity.
 Latex free gloves should be available as required.
-18.2.9 Outdoor shoes or clothing must not be worn in the operating theatre.
-18.2.10 Sterile packs for emergency surgery must be available at all times.
+17.2.3 Sterile packs for surgery must be available at all times.
 There must be a practice policy on sterilisation of instruments.
 Sterile packs must be available in sufficient quantity for the workload of the practice.
 They must be labelled with the sterilisation date and there must be a written practice policy on when re-sterilisation will be required.
 Practice policy on sterilisation of instruments.
-18.2.11 Appropriate internal and external sterility indicators for the system employed must be used to monitor the efficiency of the sterilisation technique.
+17.2.4 Appropriate internal and external sterility indicators for the system employed must be used to monitor the efficiency of the technique.
 Sterile packs must be available in sufficient quantity for the workload of the practice.
 They must be labelled with the sterilisation date and there must be a written practice policy on when re-sterilisation will be required.
 Practice policy on sterilisation of instruments.

-18.2.12 Where surgical site infections have not responded to appropriate antibiotic usage, bacteriology is routinely performed and records maintained to identify trends / evidence of nosocomial infection (including multiple drug resistance (MDR) infections).
-18.2.13 There must be a written protocol for the maintenance of a surgically clean environment and evidence it is carried out.
+17.2.5 Where surgical site infections have not responded to appropriate antibiotic usage, bacteriology is routinely performed and records maintained to identify trends / evidence of nosocomial infection (including multiple drug resistance (MDR) infections).
+17.2.6 If surgery is being performed indoors (either on the practice site or elsewhere), there is a written protocol for the maintenance of a surgically clean environment and evidence it is carried out.
 This should include regular deep cleaning of the operating theatre.
+This excludes short surgical procedures carried out in the field.
 Written protocol for the maintenance of a surgically clean environment.
-18.2.14 Dental procedures can be carried out at the end of the day in the theatre, as long as an SOP is in place.
-SOP for dental procedures (if applicable).